Check out the Latest Articles:

 Accept the situation you find yourself in and use it as a foundation on which you can build the life you are dreaming of.
 Spend more time doing the things that you truly love to do, with the people you cherish.
 Value each moment of your life, appreciate it as a precious gift and remember that you never know how much time you have left.
 Don’t allow your life to be dominated by fear and worry, instead have the courage to take a risk.
 Learn to be happy with what you already have, instead of making your happiness dependent on external influences, such as wealth and material things.
 Have compassion for others and see if you can give something back, by creating a value for others.
 Allow your creativity to flow, see where it leads you and never allow excuses to stand between you and the life you aspire.

-and now, the detailed version:
+And now, the detailed version:

 How to get the most out of life: